cameron-wags/rainbow_csv.nvim/README.md

 * Use "a1", "a2", ... , "aN" as column names to write select queries
 * Output entries appear in the same order as in input unless "ORDER BY" is provided.
 * "lnum" variable holds entry line number
+* Use double equality "==" instead of single "=" to check for equality
+* Use one of the "join" keywords to run join query
 * Input csv/tsv table may contain varying number of entries (but select query must be written in a way that prevents output of missing values)
+* UTF-8 and unicode are supported

 ### Supported SQL Keywords (Keywords are case insensitive)
 * select